brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

 ### Definitions

 One example that you've already seen is `List`.
 A list is either `empty` (written `[]` as shorthand) or it is a `link` of an element and another list.
 While very important to the code that we write, `List`s are not a special internal value, they are just defined with the `data` form.
-A simplified version of it is:
+A simplified version of what appears in the standard library of Pyret is:

     data List:
       | empty